Easy Songs to Sing in Spanish for Beginners

 Find a karaoke version of the song on a platform like YouTube, Deezer, or Spotify.
 Sing along while you read the lyrics but without the original voices of the artists this time.

-As you sing, you’ll not only test your memory of the words but also your ability to keep up with the rhythm and melody.
+As you sing, you’ll test not only your memory of the words but also your ability to keep up with the rhythm and melody.

 If singing the whole song seems too much, practice just a section of the song, such as the chorus.